 One extraordinary thing about Moundsville’s old West Virginia state penitentiary, which closed in 1995, is how much it was integrated into the lives of residents.

 As Tracey Whorton describes in our movie, inmates would shout out their windows about her choice of flavor at a nearby ice cream parlor.
-Inmates worked excavating the mound across the street, and decorated its Christmas tree.
+Prisoners excavated the mound across the street, and decorated its Christmas tree.

 The prison was also a place to go for entertainment– like watching baseball games.